npsot_bluebonnet_full_color

 Comments

 Blooms July-November.
-Western Ironweed’s stems are stout and hairy.
-The flowers are vibrant clusters of red-violet blooms that form at the ends of short branches near the top of the plant.
+A tall, erect plant with stout and hairy stems.
+Long, lance-shaped leaves, with serrated edges, grow along the entire length of the stem.
+The flowers are clusters of red-violet disc flowers that form at the ends of short branches near the top of the plant.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.

 References